 - Maintain an up-to-date Participation Plan.
-Review and update the plan as needed in FY-2019. - Expand and refine the MPO mailing, email and newsletter lists. - Issue press releases to local media regarding plan updates, amendments and public meetings. - Conduct public meetings and surveys to gather input when developing plans and projects.
-Robust public input will be conducted in FY 2019 during the MTP update.
-This action will include an assessment of the effectiveness of these efforts. - Update and maintain the MPO website to provide access to transportation planning documents, MPO meeting schedules, and opportunities for public comment. - Maintain a record of public and stakeholder comments received by formal correspondence or informal interactions with staff at TPC meetings and public meetings conducted by the MPO. - Utilize social media to disseminate timely updates on transportation-related information.
+Review and update the plan as needed in FY-2020. - Expand and refine the MPO mailing, email and newsletter lists. - Issue press releases to local media regarding plan updates, amendments and public meetings. - Conduct public meetings and surveys to gather input when developing plans and projects. - Update and maintain the MPO website to provide access to transportation planning documents, MPO meeting schedules, and opportunities for public comment. - Maintain a record of public and stakeholder comments received by formal correspondence or informal interactions with staff at TPC meetings and public meetings conducted by the MPO. - Utilize social media to disseminate timely updates on transportation-related information.